offbynull/offbynull.github.io/docs/data/learn/3D Printing/input/input.md

   ![Bambu Studio Prepare screen support painting example](bambu_studio_prepare_supports_example.png)

-  To paint, select a **Tool type** (section 1).
-The tools configuration options will show up in section 3.
+  To paint, select a **Tool type**.
+The tools configuration options will show up directly underneath.
 Regardless of the tool type, ...

   * using the **left** mouse button on the model to paint where supports_BO should exist (e.g., section 5 of the example screenshot above, painted blue).
   * using the **right** mouse button on the model to paint where supports_BO shouldn't exist (e.g., section 6 of the example screenshot above, painted red).

   Chances are the viewport will need to move around during the painting process.
 To move the viewport rather than paint (e.g., move camera, rotate camera, and zoom camera), use the same viewport controls as normal *with the exception that any mouse button presses required are not on the model to be painted*.

-  **On overhangs only** (section 2) defines whether surfaces available for painting are limited to only those deemed as needing supports_BO (e.g., as defined by **Threshold angle** in section 7).
+  **On overhangs only** defines whether surfaces available for painting are limited to only those deemed as needing supports_BO (e.g., as defined by **Threshold angle**).

 * **Blockers/Enforcers**: By adding a secondary model and intersecting with the supported_BO model, supports_BO are explicitly added / removed from the intersecting portion.
 Right-click a model to get its context menu, and either navigate to **Support blocker** or **Support enforcer**.
 Regardless of which you choose, the same model options will display for both (e.g., load a custom model, preloaded cube, or preloaded cylinder,).
 If ...